Kemal Arıkan: Professional life

 While working with the Ministry of Foreign Affairs, he served at the embassies in Prague, Chicago, Canberra and Sydney, in addition to various offices in Turkey.
 In 1978 he was appointed as the consul general in Los Angeles.
 Los Angeles had become a critical location for Turkish representatives, after another consul general, Mehmet Baydar, and vice consul, Bahadır Demir, were assassinated there in 1973.
 Arıkan left his two children in Canberra, Australia, which was one of his former places of duty.
 In an interview with the Los Angeles Times, he was asked about the risks of living in Los Angeles, and responded by saying, "you take precautions."

 Assassination

-On 28 January 1982, at about 9:30 am, Arıkan was driving from his home to his office.
+On January 28, 1982, at about 9:30 am, Arıkan was driving from his home to his office.
 When he stopped at a red stoplight, two armed men began shooting at him.
 He was hit 14 times.
 The two men were Harry Sassounian (also known as Hampig Sassounian) and Krikor Saliba.
-Although Saliba disappeared without a trace, Sassounian was arrested, and in 1984 he was sentenced to life imprisonment without parole.
+Although Saliba disappeared without a trace, Sassounian was arrested.
+In 1984, he was found guilty of first degree murder with special circumstances and sentenced to life in prison without parole.
+According to court records, Saliba and Sassounian were initially planning to target a diplomat in Europe, but targeted Arıkan after he made a public address in which he denied the Armenian genocide and said that all Armenians were "liars".